Roman Curia: Dicastery for Bishops

 The Dicastery for Bishops oversees the selection of new bishops who are not in mission territories or those areas that come under the jurisdiction of the Dicastery for the Oriental Churches who deal with the Eastern Catholics, pending papal approval.
 It consequently holds considerable sway over the evolution of the church.
 It schedules the papal audiences "ad limina apostolorum", required for bishops every five years, and arranges the creation of new dioceses.

 The dicastery carries out its activity in a spirit of service and in close collaboration with the episcopal conferences and their regional and continental unions.
 It endeavors to work with them with regard to the celebration of particular councils and the establishment of episcopal conferences and the recognition of their statutes.
 It receives the acts and decrees of the above-mentioned bodies, examines them and, after consulting the dicasteries concerned, grants the necessary recognition to the decrees.

-The most recent prefect of this dicastery was Robert Francis Prevost who was appointed on 30 January 2023, created cardinal on 30 September 2023, and whose term ceased on 21 April 2025, at the death of Pope Francis.
-Prevost was subsequently elected to the Papacy as Pope Leo XIV on 8 May 2025, leaving the post vacant until he named his successor, Archbishop Filippo Iannone on 26 September 2025 as its new prefect.
+As of 26 September 2025, Archbishop Filippo Iannone is its prefect.